Tommy Rees (American football)

-Thomas Kevin Rees (born May 22, 1992) is an American professional football coach and former player who is the offensive coordinator for the Cleveland Browns of the National Football League (NFL).
-He played college football as a quarterback at Notre Dame from 2010 to 2013.
+Thomas Kevin Rees (born May 22, 1992) is an American professional football coach and former quarterback who is the offensive coordinator for the Atlanta Falcons of the National Football League (NFL).
+He previously served as the offensive coordinator for the Cleveland Browns in 2025.
+He played college football at Notre Dame from 2010 to 2013.

 Rees began his coaching career in 2015 as a graduate assistant at Northwestern University.
 He then served as an offensive assistant for the San Diego Chargers in 2016.
 Rees then coached at the University of Notre Dame from 2017 to 2022 and then at the University of Alabama in 2023.

 Early life

 Rees was born to Bill and Susan (née Cantwell) Rees in Los Angeles, California and grew up in Lake Bluff, Illinois.
 His father played college football at Ohio Wesleyan and served as an assistant coach at Northwestern and UCLA.
 Tommy played football at Lake Forest High School.
 As a senior in 2009, he completed 215 of 308 passes for 2,572 yards and 23 touchdowns while only throwing 3 interceptions the entire season.
 Rees had several explosive games including a 526-yard, six-touchdown performance against Bradford.
 His brother Danny Rees played football at UCLA.

 Rees was rated a three-star recruit by ESPN and Rivals.com, and signed with the Notre Dame Fighting Irish in July 2009.